 Back when I started in miles and points there weren’t even airline alliance awards.
 You couldn’t combine different airline partners on a single ticket.
 Most programs required you travel fly roundtrips.
 Credit card bonuses were much smaller (I had never seen a 20,000 mile signup bonus before 2003).
 The only card that had spending category bonuses was Delta’s American Express.

 Miles and points are a counter-cyclical space.
 When the economy is bad, airlines print a lot of miles to fill incremental seats.
 And with plenty of empty seats award availability is easy.
 When the economy improves, there are fewer unsold seats so airlines don’t need to spend as much on marketing and awards are tougher to get.

 And award chart prices rise, they rarely fall, so my advice remains to earn and burn in the same period — accumulate miles based on the value proposition in front of you, and then spend those miles before the value proposition changes.

 Credit Card Signup Bonuses Are the Easiest Way to Big Miles

 The first card you should get is the Chase Sapphire Preferred Card.
-It has a great bonus of 50,000 points after $4000 spend within 3 months of account opening (and another 5000 if you add an authorized user and make a purchase in that same time period).
+It has a great bonus of 50,000 points after $4000 spend within 3 months of account opening.
 The card has great earning, and points transfer to airlines in all 3 major alliances, airlines outside alliances and hotel programs too.